philchuang/MvvmNotificationChainer/README.md

 		return cnd;
 	}

-[CallerMemberName] is used so that there is compile-time property name safety w/o using Expression<Func<T>>, and then you don't have to specify the chainedPropertyName parameter.
+[CallerMemberName] is used so that there is compile-time property name safety w/o using Expression&lt;Func&lt;T&gt;&gt;, and then you don't have to specify the chainedPropertyName parameter.
 Unfortunately [CallerMemberName] doesn't seem to be PCL-compatible, so this functionality will have to be implemented on the platform-specific project.

-Use the ChainedNotification.On<T> methods to supply a lambda Expression to specify which changed properties to watch.
+Use the ChainedNotification.On&lt;T&gt; methods to supply a lambda Expression to specify which changed properties to watch.

-ChainedNotification is smart enough to Register() just once - therefore you can use Expression<Func<T>> to have compile-time property name safety but only pay the performance penalty for the initial call.
+ChainedNotification is smart enough to Register() just once - therefore you can use Expression&lt;Func&lt;T&gt;&gt; to have compile-time property name safety but only pay the performance penalty for the initial call.
 After Finish() is called, the other methods won't do anything.

 ChainedNotification/Collection also implement IDisposable - when disposed, they will unregister event handlers.